entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

 ```

 ### Explanation of properties
-* `spec.dbms` is used to select the database management of choice.
-If this value matches up to the `spec.dbms` property
+* `spec.dbms` is used to select the database management of choice if this value matches the `spec.dbms` property
      of the Entando custom resource that will use it.
 Valid values are `oracle`, `postgresql` and `mysql`.
-* `spec.host` can either be a valid IPv4 address, or a hostname.
+* `spec.host` can either be a valid IPv4 address or a hostname.
 Where an IP address is provided, the Entando Operator
      will create a Kubernetes Service with an associated EndPoints resource to allow for routing to this address.
 Where
-     a hostname is provided, the Entando Operator will simply create a Kubernetes Service of type `cname`
+     a hostname is provided, the Entando Operator will simply create a Kubernetes Service of type `cname`.
 * `spec.port` is the port that the external database service is running on.
 This value is optional in which case we will
-     use the default port for the DBMS vendor in question
+     use the default port for the DBMS vendor in question.
 * `spec.databaseName` is the name of the database that the Entando Operator should be creating schemas in.
 This property
      is only for use with PostgreSQL and Oracle, as MySQL doesn't distinguish between schemas and databases.
 * `spec.tablespace` is only required for Oracle so that Schemas can be created in different tablespaces.
 * `spec.secretName` should be the name (`Secret.metadata.name`) of a Kubernetes Secret in the same namespace that has
-     a `username` key and a `password` key that will provide the Entando Operator with the necessary access and permissions
+     a `username` key and a `password` key to provide the Entando Operator with the necessary access and permissions
      to create Schemas and users on the database in question.
 * `spec.jdbcParameters` is a map of name/value pairs that will be appended to the JDBC connection string to allow for
      further customization of the actual connection to the database.

 ## EntandoCompositeApp

-The EntandoCompositeApp custom resource can be used to package a collection of Entando Core Custom Resources in a
+The EntandoCompositeApp Custom Resource can be used to package a collection of Entando Core Custom Resources in a
 single YAML file for sequential deployment.
 Keep in mind that one can already use standard YAML syntax to package
 a set of Kubernetes resources in a single file, separating each resource with a triple dash (`---`).
 The purpose
-of this custom resource is therefor specifically to ensure that the deployment of the previous 'component' has
+of this custom resource is therefore specifically to ensure that the deployment of the previous 'component' has
 completed, and that  the resulting Pod is up and running before commencing deploying on the 'component'.

 The primary use case of this custom resource is to package a full Entando App and all its supporting service and